SpudGunMan/meshing-around/README.md

 - **Node Backup Management**: [Node Slurper](https://github.com/SpudGunMan/node-slurper)

 ### Requirements
-Python 3.8? or later is needed (dev on latest).
+Python 3.8? or later is needed (docker on 3.13).
 The following can be installed with `pip install -r requirements.txt` or using the [install.sh](install.sh) script for venv and automation:

 ```sh
 pip install meshtastic